snozbot/fungus/Docs/fungus_lua/execute_lua.md

-# The ExecuteLua Command {#execute_lua}
+# ExecuteLua Command {#execute_lua}

 This command allows you to embed a Lua script to be executed as part of a command sequence in a Block.
-The Lua script to be executed can be specified in the inspector or in a text file, in the same way as in the [Lua Script component](lua_script.md#lua-script-and-files).
+The Lua script to be executed can be specified in the inspector or in a text file, in the same way as the @ref lua_script component.

 You can provide an optional LuaEnvironment to use for the execution.
 If none is provided then a LuaEnvironment will be selected / created automatically.
 If a LuaEnvironment has been set on the parent Flowchart then that environment will be used by default.